Welcome to the International Buddhist Academy

-We also accept any donations towards the completion of the IBA rebuilding.
-For more information please visit here.
+We accept any donations towards the completion of the IBA rebuilding.
+For more information please click here.

 The following guidelines were prepared for visitors to IBA.
 We hope they will help you to prepare your journey and during your stay in Nepal.